The new tourist train "SATONO" runs smoothly through Fukushima and Yamagata prefectures!

 We would like to introduce the operating times and days of the Aizu SATONO (information as of June 2024)

-As a general rule, the service only operates on Saturdays, Sundays, and public holidays .
+As a general rule, the Aizu SATONO operates only on Saturdays, Sundays, and public holidays.

 It does not operate on weekdays, even during long holidays or the Obon period.

-Additionally, the Aizu Satono will not operate from June 15th to June 30th, 2024, as this is the operating date for the Sakuranbo Satono (described below).
+Also, from June 15th to June 30th, 2024, the Aizu SATONO will not be operating as it is the operating day for the Sakuranbo SATONO (described below).

-If you are considering riding the service, be sure to check the operating information on the official website.
+When considering a ride, be sure to check the operating information on the official website or elsewhere.

 Sakuranbo SATONO operating times and days